Lock-free Asynchronously Distributed Linked Lists: Related Work

 Some papers focused on optimizing the cost of operations in addition to correctness and progress guarantees established in the aforementioned papers.
 An example is a lock-free list implementation due to Fomitchev and Ruppert \cite{Ruppert}, with worst-case linear amortized cost. \cite{harris2001pragmatic} and \cite{Ruppert} both utilize a $\tt{HelpMarked}$ in their read operations.
 They perform de-linking of marked nodes during any traversal.
 Zhang {\it et al.}\cite{zhangWaitFreeLinkedList} provided an unordered linked list where insertions always occur in the head position of the linked list.

-A concurrent lock-free doubly-linked list implementation is given by Attiya and Hillel \cite{Attiya}, using a double CAS operation.
-This doubly-linked list does not have a read operation.
+Attiya and Hillel \cite{Attiya} give a concurrent implementation of a double-linked lock-free list using a double CAS operation.
+This list does not have a read operation.
 The same is implemented using only CAS by Sundell and Tsigas \cite{Tsigas}.

-The aforementioned implementations typically consider the sequences of entries in the linked list to reside in different chunks of memory.
+The aforementioned implementations typically maintain the sequential entries in the linked list in different chunks of memory.
 To take advantage of entries that are instead on the same chunk, Braginsky and Petrank \cite{chunkedlist} developed a concurrent linked list that maintains in each memory chunk, a certain number of entries within a defined minimum and maximum.
 Their approach shares some similarities with our key range component of a sublist.
 Such chunk mechanisms have also been explored in key-value stores that use a versioned linked list based search structure \cite{KiWi}.
 We note that this optimization is also applicable to the sublists of DiLi.
 We do not add this to our implementation to have a fair comparison with skip lists, which cannot have such an optimization across its levels.

 The versioned linked list is a classic technique that arose from the need for read-only transactions in databases \cite{MultiVersioning}.
-Since we only support basic operations insert, remove, and find of a key in this paper, we lack the need for multi-versioning and hence do not compare our performance with versioned lists.
-Such databases \cite{KiWi, jiffy} also use lock-free skip lists to boost index search performance.
-These lock-free skip lists (\cite{sunderSkipList, FraserDissertation, fomitchenSkipList}), can be replaced with DiLi, as it offers comparable performance and horizontal scalability via distribution.
+Since we only support basic operations insert, remove, and find of a key in this paper, we lack the need for multi-versioning and hence do not compare our performance with versioned lists\cite{KiWi, jiffy}.
+Databases such as SingleStore\cite{SingleStore} also use lock-free skip lists to boost index search performance.
+These lock-free skip lists (\cite{sunderSkipList, FraserDissertation, fomitchenSkipList}), can be replaced with DiLi, as it offers comparable performance and multi-machine scalability.

-Another well-celebrated direction is to use a universal construction approach, for example, Herlihy \cite{herlihyMethodology}, to convert sequential implementations to wait-free concurrent implementations.
-However, universal construction adds overhead compared to direct implementations.